kiprotichbettn/CodeYouJobBoard/Documentation.md

  * @file jobSubmission.html
  * @description Job submission form for the CODE:You Job Board project.
  * Allows employers or administrators to add new job listings directly to
- * the connected Google Sheet through a Google Apps Script endpoint.
+ * the connected JSON data through a Google Apps Script endpoint.
  *
  * @section Overview
  * The Job Submission page provides a simple, styled HTML form that collects
  * job listing data such as employer, title, pathway, salary range, and
  * contact information.
 When submitted, the form sends data to a Google Apps
- * Script (`/exec` URL), which automatically updates the master job listings
+ * Script (`/exec` URL), which automatically updates the master job listings.
- * sheet.
+ *
  *
  * @section Layout
  * - **Form (id="jobForm"):**